 |Taylor & Francis: 100%||For Hybrid Open Access and Gold Open Access Journals.
 "Premier Tier 2 Journals" are excluded.
 List of participating journals.The option will be offered to the corresponding authors from the University and the University Hospitals of Basel during the publication process.
 The quota of eligible articles is limited.
 More information on publishers website.|

 Hybrid Open Access Wiley (100%): Authors at the University of Basel and the associated University Hospitals of Basel submitting a manuscript, may select a free open access option during the publication process as described in „Funder Agreements and Payments“.
 This applies to the articles accepted from 1.
 May 2021 by hybrid open access journals published by Wiley.
-The article quota is limited.
+The article quota is limited and will run out beginning of October 2023.
+For 2024 there will a new quota.

 Gold Open Access Journals: no discount.